NikitaPishel/live-sim/misc/texts/manuals/manual-short-new.md

         self.joints = []
 ```

 It serves as a starter point for a genome.
-Its joints are only *Sensor* class Neuron, and *Sensor* class object can only be a children of *GeneRoot*. *Signal* objects can't have any joints, as they are "end points" of a genome, and they output their signal externally.
+Its joints are only *Sensor* class Neuron, and *Sensor* class object can only be a child of *GeneRoot*. *Signal* objects can't have any joints, as they are "end points" of a genome, and they output their signal externally.

 #### Commands
 Commands in the project are stored in 4 lists, one for each neuron type and a combined one with a full list of functions.